tabsdata/tutorials/t01_csv_pub_sub/README.md

 In this tutorial, we’ll explore how Tabsdata enables Pub/Sub for Tables.

-We'll start by setting up the systema and creating a publisher that reads data from a CSV file stored in a local input directory.
-This data will be published as a table called CUSTOMER_LEADS within a collection named CUSTOMERS.
-In Tabsdata, collections are containers for related tables, to make data organization and management more efficient.
+We'll start by setting up the system and creating a publisher that reads data from a CSV file called `customers.csv` stored in an input directory in the local file system.
+This data will be published as a table called CUSTOMER_LEADS within a collection called CUSTOMERS.
+Collections are containers for related tables in Tabsdata, to make data organization and management more efficient.
+On the subscriber side, we'll set up a subscriber that reads data from this table and writes it to an output directory in the local file system.

-On the subscriber side, we'll set up a subscriber that reads data from this table and writes it to a local output directory.
 In a real-world scenario, your data source could be a database, an S3 bucket, or another storage location, while the subscriber could write data to various endpoints such as a database or file system.

 To achieve this, we will be using a Python IDE and CLI to work with the Tabsdata system and various Tabsdata functions.